The Byodo-in Temple 平等院

-On the southern road from Kyoto, only fifteen kilometers away, and not far from Nara, is the town of Uji, famous for its tea production, is home to the famous Byodo-in Temple, part of the Jodo sect of Buddhism, dedicated to the worship of Amida, the cosmic Buddha of "Infinite Light."
+On the southern road from Kyoto, only fifteen kilometers away, and not far from Nara, is the town of Uji, famous for its tea production.
+Uji is also home to the famous Byodo-in Temple, part of the Jodo sect of Buddhism, dedicated to the worship of Amida, the cosmic Buddha of "Infinite Light."
 It is easy to get to the UNESCO protected site, located a short distance from Kyoto.
 The temple is also very well known in Japan because its image adorns the back of the 10 yen coin.

 Large tarps covered Byodo-in between September 2012 and April 2014, as Phoenix Hall was renovated in bright vermilion, and the two phoenix statues were reborn from their ashes with new metallic sheen before the site was reopened to the public.

-Originally, Byodo-in was a villa meant for the regent Fujiwara no Michinaga (966-1027).
-His son, Yorimichi, transformed the residence into a temple originally held by the esoteric Tendai sect of Buddhism.
+Fujiwara no Michinaga's son, Yorimichi, transformed the residence into a temple originally held by the esoteric Tendai sect of Buddhism.
 A garden and a pond, originally larger than they are today, were built for boat rides.
 Since the Amidist sect invested in Byodo-in, they aimed to recreate the Buddhist Pure Land Paradise.
 Byodo-in is a testimony to both the faith and lifestyle of the nobility of an era during which the deity was humanized as compassionate and merciful.
 Only the houdou building remains from this period.

-At the other end of the park, contemporary arrangement of the museum, built in 2000 and designed by architect Akira Kuryu (b.
-1947), showcases the treasures of the site whose bodhisattva musicians look like the cherubs from Christian imagery.
+At the other end of the park is the museum, built in 2000 and designed by architect Akira Kuryu (b.
+1947).
+It showcases the treasures of the site including the bodhisattva musicians who look like the cherubs from Christian imagery.
 A pure delight.